an open-source comedy

 How this show is possible.

 Many thanks to the Zellerbach Family Foundation and Theatre Bay Area’s CA$H grant for supporting the development of this show.
-It has been developed with Mark Routhier, Linda Mancini and the many people who have participated in the beta workshops and continues its development as part of the Hourglass Solo Lab.
+It has been developed with Mark Routhier, Linda Mancini and the many people who have participated in the workshops and during the development as part of the Hourglass Solo Lab.

 Past Workshops and Work-in-Progress Performances.